arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 covid_testing%>%select(last_name,result)%>%filter(result=="positive")
 ```

-How you use whitespace is totally up to you, but we suggest that in a pipeline (steps in data transformation that are separated by `%>%`), each step appear in its own line, indented below the first step.
+How you use whitespace is totally up to you, but we suggest that in a pipeline (steps in data transformation that are separated by `%>%` or `|>`), each step appear in its own line, indented below the first step.

 </div>

 By connecting logical steps, you can get a **pipeline** of data analysis steps which are concise and also fairly human readable.
-You can think of the `%>%` symbol as "then...", describing the steps in order.
+You can think of the `%>%` or `|>` symbol as "then...", describing the steps in order.

 This approach to coding is powerful because it makes it much easier for someone who doesn't know R well to read and understand your code as a series of instructions.

 ### Quiz: `%>%`

-In the box below, rewrite the following statement with a pipe:
+In the box below, rewrite the following statement with a pipe, using the `%>%` version:

 `select(mydata, first_name, last_name)`